ETIMC/Report/typst/sections/Sprint 1.typ

 === Technical Requirements
 All technical requirements can be found in @table:technicalRequirements.

-Requirement 1 (Raspberry Pi Pico) was defined to ensure the product was cheap, as requirement 12 (Cheap) in @table:usabilityRequirements also states was important.
-This was also the reason for choosing the Pico-series over, for example, Arduino MCU's as these are often more expensive.
-This was especially true taking requirement 4 (Wireless connection) into account as WiFi-enabled Arduino MCU's were much more expensive than Pico 1's or Pico 2's.
+Requirement 1 (MCU) was defined to ensure the product would be powerful while also being cheap, as requirement 12 (Cheap) in @table:usabilityRequirements also states was important.
+By choosing a MCU instead of a complete computer the devices would be simplified while still maintaining a high degree of flexibility, ease of use and affordable pricing.
+Furthermore, the MCU should afford wireless compatibility as stated in requirement 4 (Wireless connection).
 Wireless connectivity was decided upon to provide some of the flexibility required by requirement 2 in @table:usabilityRequirements.
+More precisely, WiFi was chosen as the standard of choice to enable lower latency than other products such as Bluetooth #cite(<sharrow_speed_2025>).

 Directly linked to requirement 1, requirement 2 (Dedicated MIDI Host) was defined to prevent the limited processing power of the microcontrollers from introducing latency that would conflict with requirement 9 (Low Latency) in @table:usabilityRequirements.
 To address this, a dedicated MIDI host was specified to handle part of the controllers’ functionality externally.
 Requirement 3 (Ableton Live) was introduced to further offload sound generation from the microcontrollers to a computer, enabling greater flexibility in sound selection and ensuring higher audio quality.
 Ableton Live was chosen due to its robust MIDI handling, real-time performance capabilities, and wide adoption in both amateur and professional music production.
 Although this choice imposes a dependency on a separate computer, limiting the flexibility mentioned in requirement 2 in @table:usabilityRequirements, it was decided that the advantages in terms of sound choice and audio quality outweighed this limitation.
-The host acts as the central connector in the system, interfacing between the controllers (Requirement 4: Wireless Connection) and Ableton Live, ensuring smooth communication and coordination across all components.
+The host acts as the central connector in the system, interfacing between the controllers (Requirement 4: Wireless Connection) and Ableton Live, ensuring smooth communication and coordination across all components. (@fig:DeviceRelationsshipsSprint1)

+#figure(
+  image("../images/DeviceRelationshipsSprint1.png", width: 75%),
+  caption: [Diagram illustrating system relationships between devices.]
+) <fig:DeviceRelationsshipsSprint1>

 Requirement 4 (Wireless Connection) was defined as since there would both be a host and multiple controllers, they would all have to communicate.
 WiFi was therefore chosen as the data communication protocol of choice since it provides a lot of physical flexibility.
 In relation to the prior requirement, it was logical to also include requirement 7 (Low Power Consumption) to ensure that the product would not need wiring.
 This consideration further informed the inclusion of requirement 8 (Plug and Play), emphasizing that the product should function immediately upon being powered on, without the need for complex configuration.